LeonardLaszlo/sandbox/documents/CV.md

 Leonard Laszlo
 ----------------

-*All rights reserved.
-Do not print without the permission of the author!*

 I am a computer engineer specialised in the development of Java backend systems, interested in Kotlin application development as well.
 I like challenges and finding pragmatic solutions for complex problems.
 I also like to have ownership and be part of the development process from the conception of the requirements to the deployment to production.
 I'm committed to clean code and I think it is essential for building quality software.